 - Family opal cards and other cards so as only one child under 16 needs to pay a fare in a family if traveling with an adult family member.

 - School voucher system allowing parents right to choose their child’s school.

 Family assistance packages to be indexed every 6 months.

-While we will encourage all people to be immunized we will not reduce funding to the family if they are not convinced that immunization is a healthy choice for their children, however we will try and persuade them on the merits of immunization.
+While we will only encourage all people to be immunized we will not reduce funding to the family if they are not convinced that immunization is a healthy choice for them or their children, however we will try and persuade them on the merits of immunization.